News:

 rangernight

-I have tried all oils over the years, even some kind of Swedish oil, I found that amsoil has kept her cool, trany seems to shift eaiser, I don't like the cost but she's worth it Cool
+I have tried all oils over the years, even some kind of Swedish oil, I found that amsoil has kept her cool, trany seems to shift eaiser, I don't like the cost but she's worth it 8)

 John Schmidt

 I get it from a local dealer and the cost is only slightly higher per qt. than Mobil 1.
 A good friend of mine said he was a dealer way back shortly after Amsoil started up, claimed he had some product problems back then and won't touch it now because of it.
 I suggested to him it's a much different product today, then asked if he ever kissed a woman with bad breath.
 Yeah, sure...why?
 I then asked if he had ever kissed a woman since or based his total experience on one bad date.
-He now understands the concept of my example and has started using Amsoil again. cooldude
+He now understands the concept of my example and has started using Amsoil again. :cooldude:

 tbone